PixarAnimationStudios/xolo/README.md

 Xolo is the successor to depot3/d3, which allowed Patch Management via Jamf Pro before Jamf's own Patch Management system existed.
 Now that Jamf's Patch Management is stable and mature, d3 was rewritten from the ground up as xolo to take advantage of it, retaining a few unique enhancements that d3 provided.

+Xolo is made of three parts:

+- xoloserver, the https server that makes it all go
+- xadm, the Xolo admin tool for managing titles and versions via option-based or interactive command-line
+- xolo, the Xolo client tool for manually working with titles and versions on managed Macs

 Unlike d3, xolo is built around 'pure-Jamf' processes, and everything it does can be done manually in the Title Editor and Jamf Pro web interfaces.

-"Xolo" is the short name for the Mexican hairless dog breed ['xoloitzcuintle'](https://en.wikipedia.org/wiki/Xoloitzcuintle) (show-low-itz-kwint-leh), as personified by Dante in the 2017 Pixar film _Coco_.

 Xolo is built with two of our other open-source projects: